Opinion | Ukraine is a war of the modern-day Web

 The Arab Spring, of course, spawned the new reality in which the citizenry turns conflict into content.
 But as essential as Twitter, Facebook and the rest were to those uprisings, most of the speech still came from people physically on the scene, with the rest of us reading and watching.
 Ukraine feels different to many of us, especially younger people in the West.

-There’s an unsavory racial element to our attachment to this crisis: A CBS reporter recently gaffed that Ukraine is more “civilized” than other Internet-era warzones — such as Syria or Iraq or Afghanistan or Yemen — which is a reason the clash there has captivated some in the West.
+There’s an unsavory racial element to our attachment to this crisis: A CBS reporter recently gaffed that Ukraine is more “civilized” than other Internet-era war zones — such as Syria or Iraq or Afghanistan or Yemen — which is a reason the clash there has captivated some in the West.

 But also responsible for the way we’re treating today’s events is an evolution in how we use the Internet.
 Always inclined now toward interactivity, we’re participating rather than merely observing what’s happening thousands of miles away.
 We’re spreading memes made in Kyiv or Kharkiv throughout the timelines of Brooklynites, with the aid of algorithms crafted in Silicon Valley.
 Sometimes, we’re forging rallying cries of our own.